This section describes some strategies for cancelling or withdrawing from a car sale contract.

 The purchaser may also be able to recover civil penalties if the finance contract breaches the NCC; for example, for not being in writing (s 14) or for improperly disclosing required information (s 17).

 The purchaser could also apply to have the finance contract re-opened if it is unjust (s 76).
-That application can be made to either the Federal Court or to the Australian Financial Complaints Authority (AFCA) (see ‘Contacts’ at the end of this chapter).
+That application can be made to either the Federal Court or to the Australian Financial Complaints Authority (AFCA).
 Applying to the Federal Court can be costly.
 However, it is free to apply to AFCA, and there is no risk of having to pay court costs.

 For further information on finance contracts and consumer credit legislation, see Chapter 5.7: Understanding credit and finance.